Kolmogorov complexity and computably enumerable sets: Proof of Theorem

 \section{Proof of Theorem \ref{th:unifiscom}}

-Let us call (c) the clause that $\{X\ |\ X\leq_K A\}$ is uniformly computable in $\emptyset'$.
-Then Theorem \ref{th:unifiscom} says that clauses (a), (b), (c) are equivalent.
 The implication from (a) to (b) is a result from \cite{MR2166184}.
 Since the sets that are truth-table reducible to $\emptyset'$ are uniformly $\emptyset'$-computable, clause (b) implies (c).
 For the remaining implication assume that $A$ is c.e.\ and not $K$-trivial.
 Moreover let $(X_i)$ be a uniformly $\emptyset'$-computable family of sets.
 This means that there is a universal computable approximation $(X_i[s])$ such that each $X_i[s]$ converges to $X_i$ as $s\to\infty$.
 It suffices to construct a computable approximation $B[s]$ converging to set $B$ such that $B\leq_K A$ and $B\neq X_i$ for all $i$.

 For the satisfaction of $B\neq X_i$ we pick a number $n_i$ (a witness) and at each stage $s$ we let $B(n_i)[s]=1-X_i(n_i)[s]$.
 Since $X_i(n_i)$ converges, $B(n_i)[s]$ converges to an appropriate value.
 For $B\leq_K A$ we will construct a prefix-free machine $M$ such that